-Chapter 16 Aviation Operations/Resources 2 Purpose and Scope Aviation resources are one of a number of tools available to accomplish fire related land management objectives.
+Chapter 16 Aviation Operations and Resources Purpose and Scope Aviation resources are one of a number of tools available to accomplish fire related land management objectives.
 Aviation use must be prioritized based on management objectives and probability of success.
-10 The effect of aviation resources on a fire is directly proportional to the speed at 11 12 which the resource(s) can initially engage the fire, the effective capacity of the aircraft, and the deployment of ground resources.
-13 14 These factors are magnified by flexibility in prioritization, mobility, positioning, 15 and utilization of the versatility of many types of aircraft.
-16 17 Risk management is a necessary requirement for the use of any aviation 18 resource.
-Risk management process must include risk to ground resources, and 19 the risk of not performing the mission, as well as the risk to the aircrew.
-2.1 Organizational Responsibilities 22 23 National Office 24 25 DOI 26 Aviation Management Directorate (AMD) The Aviation Management Directorate, of the National Business Center, is responsible for the coordination of aviation policy development, aircraft acquisition, financial services, and maintenance management within the agencies of the Department of the Interior (DOI).
+The effect of aviation resources on a fire is directly proportional to the speed at which the resource(s) can initially engage the fire, the effective capacity of the aircraft, and the deployment of ground resources.
+These factors are magnified by flexibility in prioritization, mobility, positioning, and utilization of the versatility of many types of aircraft.
+Risk management is a necessary requirement for the use of any aviation resource.
+The risk management process must include risk to ground resources, and the risk of not performing the mission, as well as the risk to the aircrew.
+Organizational Responsibilities National Office DOI Aviation Management Directorate (AMD) The Aviation Management Directorate of the National Business Center is responsible for the coordination of aviation policy development, aircraft acquisition, financial services, and maintenance management within the agencies of the Department of the Interior (DOI).
 AMD has no operational responsibility.
-AMD provides aviation safety program oversight, accident investigation, aircraft, pilot inspection and approval for DOI agencies.
-33 34 Bureau of Land Management (BLM) 35 National Aviation Office (NAO) - NAO develops BLM policy, procedures, and standards.
+AMD provides aviation safety program oversight, accident investigation, and inspection/approval of aircraft and pilots for DOI agencies.
+Bureau of Land Management (BLM) National Aviation Office (NAO) - NAO develops BLM policy, procedures, and standards.
 It also maintains functional oversight, and facilitates interagency coordination for all aviation activities.
 The principal goals are safety and costeffectiveness.
 The NAO supports BLM aviation activities and missions.
-This includes fire suppression, through strategic program guidance, managing aviation programs of national scope, coordination with AMD, and interagency 42 partners.
+This includes fire suppression, through strategic program guidance, managing

+39 aviation programs of national scope, coordination with AMD, and interagency partners.
 The Fire and Aviation Directorate has the responsibility and authority, after consultation with State FMOs, for funding and acquisition of all fire aircraft, prioritizing the allocation of BLM aircraft on a Bureau wide basis, and approving State Office requests to acquire supplemental aircraft resources.

-Release Date: January 2009 16-1
+Release Date: January 2011 16-1